 At December 31, 2014, the Company's balance of unamortized deferred financing costs and unamortized original issue discount costs were \$2.2 million and \$1.8 million, respectively.
 These costs are being amortized to interest expense over the estimated repayment period of the Term Loan Facility using the effective interest method.
-During the year ended December 31, 2014 and the nine months ended December 31, 2013, the Company had amortization expense of \$1.0 million and \$0.8 million, respectively, related to deferred financing costs and original issue discount.
+During the year ended December 31, 2014, the nine months ended December 31, 2013 and the year ended March 31, 2013, the Company had amortization expense of \$1.0 million, \$0.8 million and \$5.8 million, respectively, related to deferred financing costs and original issue discount.

-10. DERIVATIVE INSTRUMENTS
+11. DERIVATIVE INSTRUMENTS

 In September 2011, the Company entered into an interest rate swap agreement with Morgan Stanley Capital Services LLC ("MSCS") to mitigate the impact of fluctuations in the three-month LIBOR rate at which the Company's long-term debt bears interest.
 The interest rate swap agreement became effective in December 2012, expired in September 2014 and had a notional value of \$65.0 million.
 This contract was initially designated as a cash flow hedge, however, in connection with the Refinancing, the cash flow hedge was deemed to no longer be effective for accounting purposes.
-The Company recorded an immaterial loss and a gain of \$0.3 million within "Other income (expense), net" due to the fluctuations in fair value of this contract during the year ended December 31, 2014 and the nine months ended December 31, 2013.
+The Company recorded an immaterial loss, a gain of \$0.3 million and a loss of \$0.6 million within "Other income (expense), net" due to the fluctuations in fair value of this contract during the year ended December 31, 2014, the nine months ended December 31, 2013 and the year ended March 31, 2013, respectively.